SimonSchrodi/vscode_remote_debugging/README.md

 2. Run `bash vscode_remote_debugging/init.sh`.
 3. Run `bash vscode_remote_debugging/run_debug.sh` (might take a second to start).
 4. Attach to the run via VSCode.
+5. Debug as if you were running the code on your local machine.